- Dropbox is beyond doubt great to many users that require a decent amount of storage.

 - Next, input convert C: /FS:NTFS in Command Prompt.

 The Dropbox UWP app supports Windows 10 build versions 15063.0 or higher.
 Version 15063.0 refers to the 2017 Windows 10 Creators Update.

 So, some users might need to update their Windows 10 platforms to the latest versions to run the Dropbox UWP app.

-So, the “Your computer is not supported” error message doesn’t necessarily always mean there’s no way users can run Dropbox software without changing platforms.
+So, the Your computer is not supported error message doesn’t necessarily always mean there’s no way you can run the Dropbox software without changing platforms.

-Users can also utilize Dropbox cloud storage within compatible web browsers without any extra software.
+You can also utilize Dropbox cloud storage within compatible web browsers without any extra software.

 We hope that one or more of the above resolutions will fix the error message for most users.

 Which one of the methods above helped you fix your Dropbox issue?
 Let us know by leaving us your feedback in the comments section below.

 Editor’s Note: This post was originally published in September 2019 and has been since revamped and updated in August 2020 for freshness, accuracy, and comprehensiveness.